 ENGLO001 COMP I Emphasizes the writing of a variety of well-organized and well-developed essays which show a command of grammar, mechanics, and diction.
 Must make a grade of "C" or better to progress to English Composition II.
-Prerequisite: a grade of "B" or better in PCEN0034 Foundations of Literacy, or placement scores of 19 on the writing portion of ACT or a 80 on the writing portion of the COMPASS and an 82 on the reading portion of the COMPASS.
-Co-Requisite: PCEN0001 English Composition I with Supplemental Instruction is indicated for student with placement scores of 17-18 on the reading AND writing portion of the ACT or a 51-79 on the writing portion of the COMPASS AND a

-51-81 on the reading portion of the COMPASS.
+Prerequisite: a grade of "B" or better in PCEN0034 Foundations of Literacy, or placement scores of 19 on the writing portion of the ACT or an 80 on the writing portion of the COMPASS and an 82 on the reading portion of the COMPASS.
+Co-Requisite: PCEN0001 English Composition I with Supplemental Instruction is indicated for students with placement scores of 17-18 on the reading AND writing portion of the ACT or a 51-79 on the writing portion of the COMPASS AND a 51-81 on the reading portion of the COMPASS.
 See Reading and Writing placement policies.
 3 credits.

 ENGL1013 English Composition I Emphasizes the writing of a variety of well-organized and well-developed essays which show a command of grammar, mechanics, and diction.
-Must make a grade of "C" or better to progress to English Composition II.
-Prerequisite: a grade of "B" or better in PCEN0034 Foundations of Literacy or appropriate placement test scores.
+Must make a grade of "C" or better to progress to ENGL1023 English Composition II.
+Prerequisites: A grade of "A" in PCEN0034 Foundations of Literacy or a grade of "B" in PCEN0034 with co-enroll into PCEN0001 English Composition I Supplemental Instruction Lab or appropriate placement test scores.
 Please see the catalog's course placement chart for specific scores.
 3 credits.
+ACTS: ENGL 1013

 ENGL1023 English Composition II A continuation of ENGL1013, with emphasis on skills such as paraphrasing, analyzing, summarizing, and synthesizing the writing of others and using these skills in developing a formal documented research paper and argumentative research essays.
 Mastery of grammar, mechanics, and diction is stressed.
 Must make a grade of "C" or better to complete the English requirement.
 Prerequisite: a grade of "C" or better in ENGL1013 English Composition I. See English placement policies.
 3 credits.
+ACTS: ENGL 1023

 ENGL1133 Technical & Business English This course prepares students to demonstrate effective writing in the areas of Brief Communications, Information Reports, Analytical and Persuasive Reports, and Researched Reports.
 This course will address the responsible use of research materials.
-The student will review the usage of punctuation, spelling, capitalization, number and abbreviation styles, word division, grammar and proofreading.
-Skills are applied in composition of a variety of business and technical reports and documents.
+The student will review the usage of punctuation, spelling, capitalization, number and abbreviation styles, word division, grammar, and proofreading.
+Skills are applied in the composition of a variety of business and technical reports and documents.
 This course meets part of the English requirement for some students in Associate of Applied Science programs.
 A grade of "C" or better is necessary to complete the English requirement.
 Prerequisite: a grade of "C" or better in ENGL1013 English Composition I. 3 credits.